0mShree/repo-demo/README.md

 # repo-demo
-This is a demo Repository, created to learn about Git and GitHub .
+This is a demo Repository, created to learn about Git and GitHub.
+Repository editor: Om Shree